jar398/eol_website/doc/trait-schema.md

   of the `Trait` information (since the resource is itself an aggregator).
   Free text.
 Often quite long.
 Semantics unclear.
 * `metadata` link: information (statements!) about this statement; see below.
-  The node may be `metadata`-linked to any number of `Metadata` nodes.
+  The node may be `metadata`-linked to any number of `MetaData` nodes.
+  A `MetaData` node may be linked from any number of `Trait` nodes.

 ### Subject and predicate